j9p0/Grandma2-telnet-python/README.md

 It is poorly writen but it works in linux show player

 I suggest putting the scripts in your bin folder if you want it to work in linux show player

+### Dependencies

+For python 3 version(I don't use the python 2 version anymore your on you own with that one)

+- telnetlib

+As telnetlib is removed in python 3.13 you will need python standard telnetlib.
+You can find it here https://github.com/youknowone/python-deadlib or install it with your package manager

+- socket
+- sys
+- time

+Probaly already installed on your system